petros-d/docs/docs/environment-variables.md

       <img src="/img/docs/variable-checkmark.png" alt="Green checkmark icon next to an updated value in the Environment Variables configuration table" />
     </div>

-5. Click **Update Variables** to save your work.
+5. Click **Update Variables** to apply your changes.
+This action will restart your Airflow Scheduler, Webserver, and Workers.

 ### How environment variables are stored on Astronomer

-All values for environment variables that are added via the Astronomer UI are stored in the Astronomer Cloud control plane Postgres schema.
+All values for environment variables that are set in the Astronomer UI are stored in a database managed by Astronomer as part of the "Control Plane".
+If you set environment variables in your Dockerfile, they are stored in the Docker image that is generated when you run `astro dev start` or `astro deploy`.

-For the Astronomer Cloud beta, we don't recommend adding secret values through the Astronomer UI.
-Instead, we recommend storing these values in an external secrets backend, such as [Vault](https://www.vaultproject.io/).
+If you have an environment variable with sensitive information or credentials, we recommend storing these values in an external secrets backend, such as [Vault](https://www.vaultproject.io/), instead of via the Astronomer UI or your Dockerfile.

 ## Set Environment Variables via Dockerfile